tokee/solr-cdx/README.md

 ## Installation

 1. Download Solr at http://lucene.apache.org/solr/mirrors-solr-latest-redir.html
-2. Unpack Solr to a sub-folder named `solr` (the default name is solr-<version>, so rename that to just solr) alongside this README
+2. Unpack Solr to a sub-folder named `solr` (the default name is solr-version, so rename that to just solr) alongside this README
 3. Start Solr with `solr/bin/solr start (visit http://localhost:8983/solr/#/ to check it works)
 4. Create a cdx collection with `solr/bin/solr create -c cdx -d config/`
   a.
 A core named `cdx` should now be available from the admin interface (try refreshing the page in the browser)